Camila Mendes Wears This Nail Polish in Every Riverdale Show

 In order to bring the hit character from the Archie comic book series to life in CW's Riverdale, actress Camila Mendes has to be consistent with her beauty routine.
 In contrast to Cheryl Blossom's royal red lip and Betty Cooper's girl-next-door pink hues, Veronica's mysterious persona is portrayed through deep shades of red, purple and blue.

-"Veronica is like purple, navy, black, more jewel tones," Camila explained E!
+"Veronica is like purple, navy, black, more jewel tones," Camila explained to E!
 News.
 "You know, so she can do like a burgundy, you know, or like a deep, darker red, like a wine color.
 Her nails throughout the season are always Malaga Wine.
 Malaga Wine from OPI and that's the nail color I'll always have for as long as we're shooting Riverdale."

 The OPI nail lacquer is a rich wine hue.
 As one of the brand's classic colors, it's offered as a nail polish, gel color, acrylic powder and the long-lasting Infinite Shine polish, which is between a gel and polish.
 The color has a deep enough tone for beauty lovers that opt for black and navy blues, yet enough pigment for those that prefer brighter manicures.
 It's a sultry red.